Prajesh Sen: Career

-Prajesh is also associated with the renowned magician Prof. Gopinath Muthukad in his DAC activities.
-DAC - different art centre is established to focus on the emotional and intellectual growth of differently abled children.
-On 2 October 2021, they gave a visual treat to the world and the program entitled Sahayathra was directed by Prajesh.
-DAC conducted their second visual treat to the world on 3 December 2021 and the program is entitled Veendum Sahayathra.
+Sen is also associated with the renowned magician Prof. Gopinath Muthukad in his DAC activities.
+DAC - different art centre is established to focus on the emotional and intellectual growth of disabled children.
+On 2 October 2021, they gave a visual treat to the world and the program entitled Sahayathra was directed by Sen. DAC conducted their second visual treat to the world on 3 December 2021 and the program is entitled Veendum Sahayathra.
 During an interview with RJ Sneha of Dubai Club FM, on 23 March 2022, Sen announced his next biopic, that is based on the life of Ashraf Thamarassery who has dedicated his life to helping the UAE's deceased on their final journey home.
 The more details of the film are yet to be revealed.

 In 2022 September, Sen conducted a 2-day certified acting workshop in Dubai in association with Club FM.
 The Emirati film director Nahla Hamad BinFahad Almuhairi was the chief guest during the workshop and has shared her professional experiences with the participants.